Polesian National Park: Ecology

 Of the plant species, the greater part is made up of boreal plants, typical of other parts of northern Europe, but there is also some Atlantic flora, as it lies on the border of these important plant regions.
 The region which is particularly rich with flora is the Bagno Bubnów.
 Animal life is abundant, including 21 species of fish, 12 species of amphibians, 6 species of reptiles and up to 150 species of birds (including several endangered eagles).
-Out of 35 species of mammals, one can point out otters, elks, beavers and bats.
+Out of 35 species of mammals, one can point out Eurasian otters, elks, Eurasian beavers and bats.

 The ecosystems of swamps and peat-bogs, which dominate the park's landscape, are considered very delicate and can easily be influenced by several outside factors.
 Some unfortunate changes were made by draining swamps, which took place mainly during World War II, when the area became the focus of the Nazi German "Lublin und Nisko Plan".
 However, the most important threat to the life of the park is its proximity to the Lublin Coal Basin, which is located less than 2 kilometers from the park's protective zone.

 The park includes an endangered Important Bird Area "Bubnow Marsh" of Poland.